developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/about/index.md

 ### New Features

-* **Now supports [Hardware Key Remapping](../keycapture/#mappinghardwarekeys) -** to allow hardware keys of certain Zebra devices to be remapped to perform predefined actions or execute JavaScript code blocks residing on the device or on a server.
+* **Now supports [Hardware Key Remapping](../keycapture/#mappinghardwarekeys) -** to allow hardware keys of Zebra devices to be remapped to perform predefined actions or execute JavaScript code blocks residing on the device or on a server.
 * Android apps running on **EB 2.0 (and higher) can use [substitution variables](../configreference/#substitutionvariables)** to simplify file-path coding.
 * **EB 2.0 and higher now supports [page-based actions](../pageactions)**, which can execute JavaScript code and/or predefined commands based on the contents of a page.
 In some instances, this feature can be used as a substitute for DOM injection with similar effect.
 * **An enhanced SAP support bundle** includes ready-to-use config files for SAP ITSmobile apps, simplifying device set-up for SAP customers.
 SAP config files can be modified for specific use cases. **SAP-specific features**: